AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 ---
 layout: post
+title: "Byte-at-a-time ECB Decryption (Simple)"
-title:  "Cryptopals Set 2, Challenge 12"
+subtitle:  "Cryptopals Set 2, Challenge 12"
 author: Anton Kueltz
-tag: cryptopals
+tags: ["cryptopals", "practical-exploit"]
 ---

 This is were things start to move from the realm of training wheels to practical